web-deps/odom/README.md

 ## Introduction

 A JavaScript framework for building user interfaces.
 It is highly flexible and compatible with other frameworks and libraries.
-Odom provides both declarative and procedural ways of building user interfaces.

 ## Features

-### Components

-Odom uses components to build user interfaces.
-It provides its own component class.
-However, any component that can expose a DOM node can be used.

 ### Asset Management